 Who should file GSTR 9 ?

-According to the CGST Act of 2017, all the regular taxpayers are mandated to file the GSTR 9 annual return.
+According to the CGST Act of 2017, all regular taxpayers whose turnover exceeds Rs.
+2 crores are mandated to file the GSTR 9 annual return.

 However, there are some exemptions to it.
 Following groups of taxpayers are exempted from filing their GSTR-9 return:

 - Non-resident Taxable person

 - Person deducting tax at source (Tax Deduction at Source - TDS)